ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Loiter (circle) the specified location for a specified number of turns, and then proceed to the next command.
 If zero is specified for a latitude/longitude/altitude parameter then the current location value for the parameter will be used.
+Fractional turns between 0 and 1 are supported, while turns greater than 1 must be integers.

 The radius of the circle is controlled by the :ref:`CIRCLE_RADIUS <copter:CIRCLE_RADIUS>`